Skip to Content

 Keep Sewer Hose Off the Ground and Flowing Downward

-If you’re going to be connected to a sewer inlet during your stretch of winter RV living, you’ll want to keep your sewer hose off the ground and running on a downward slope.
-An easy way to achieve both of these goals is to do what we’ve done… which is to use a Slunky sewer hose support.
+If you’re going to be connected to a sewer inlet during your winter RV living, you’ll want to keep your sewer hose off the ground and with a steady downward slope.
+An easy way to achieve both of these goals is to do what we’ve done… use a Slunky sewer hose support.

 The Slunky elevates and supports your sewer hose (off the frozen ground) and provides the slope you need for proper drainage.
 The Slunky is a 20-foot support that’s 7” tall at the RV end, sloping to 4.5” in height at the sewer end.